 It wasn't a mere sound.
-Indeed, that was footsteps.
+Indeed, those were footsteps.
 Footsteps crudely walking and dragging some heavy baggage.

 Had the fishing preparations already begun?
-No, the walk rhythm was too irregular for it.
-It was waddling, and neither direction nor purpose could be discerned.
+No, the rhythm of the walk was too irregular for that.
+It was waddling and neither direction nor purpose could be discerned.

 The footsteps approached the house where Norse and the others were sleeping securely.

-Along with the uncanny footsteps, a loud stomach-churning growl was heard.
+Along with the uncanny footsteps, he heard loud stomach-churning growl.

 The growl got more like a low, enigmatic beast.

 *growl... growl... slump... slump...*